dansmithphysics/greenland_attenuation_measurement/README.md

-# greenland_ground_bounce
-Analysis code for radio echo data collected in Greenland, Summer 2021
+# Bulk Attenuation Measurement at Summit Station, Greenland.

+Analysis code for the * *in situ* * broadband measurement of the radio frequency attenuation length at Summit Station, Greenland.
+The data was collected by Dan Smith, Bryan Hendricks and Christoph Welling in Summer 2021 for the RNO-G collaboration.
+As of March 2022, the results are in a paper out for review in the Journal of Glaciology.

+* *In situ* *, broadband measurement of the radio frequency attenuation length at Summit Station, Greenland, J.A.
+Aguilar * *et al.* * e-Print: [2201.07846](https://arxiv.org/abs/2201.07846) [astro-ph.IM]

 ## Data